 First, society in each state forms a temporary pool or college of presidential electors.
 Instead of imposing the exact procedure to be used, the Framers assisted the cause of ratification by assigning to the states the responsibility of designing their particular elector selection systems.
 The people or state legislatures would hopefully vote for upstanding men as presidential electors, who in turn would likewise use their measured judgement in their vote for president.

-Second, soon after the electors are determined, have them caucus in their states and vote on the same day nationwide for their choice of president.
+Second, soon after the electors are identified, have them caucus in their states and vote on the same day nationwide for their choice of president.
 With so little time between the creation of electors, whose identity is unknown to the public, and their vote for president, the Framers’ design rendered corruption of the electors all but impossible.
 State elector ballot results were then sealed and sent to the President of the US Senate, who would open the certificates in a joint session of congress.
 Under the Framers’ design, the outcome of presidential elections wasn’t known until the results were made public in the presence of congress.
 If one man received a majority of votes, he shall be president.

 Should no one tally a majority, the House of Representatives shall immediately vote for one of the five highest candidates on the list, by state delegations, with each state having one vote.
 As with state electors, there isn’t enough time to corrupt individual congressmen to vote for one candidate or another.